-The inclusion of these general acknowledgements ensures that the parents think through how they will work together to raise their children.
+The inclusion of these general acknowledgments ensures that the parents think through how they will work together to raise their children.
 These statements must also appear in any settlement agreement and/or final judgment and decree entered in the case.
 In order to ensure that your parenting plan is in compliance with this mandate, it is suggested that the exact wording of this statute be included in the plan.
-If you are using a county specific form to complete your parenting plan, these provisions should already be included.
+If you are using a county-specific form to complete your parenting plan, these provisions should already be included.

 In addition to the general provisions mentioned above, there are also several specific issues that must be addressed in each parenting plan.
 These issues include:

 (A) Where and when a child will be in each parent’s physical care, designating where the child will spend each day of the year;